jensmeder/DarkLightning/README.md

 ## 6. Example

-The Example (see _Example_ folder) is a simple messenger that uses DarkLightning to send text messages from iOS to OSX and vice versa.
+The Example (see _Example_ folder) is a simple messenger that uses DarkLightning to send text messages from iOS/tvOS to OSX and vice versa.

-_Note_: The iOS application needs to be launched before the OSX part.
+_Note_: The iOS/tvOS application needs to be launched before the OSX part.
 The OSX part will try to connect to the first device that has been attached via USB.
-If there are no attached devices it tries to connect to the iOS Simulator.
+If there are no attached devices it tries to connect to the iOS/tvOS Simulator.

 ## 7. License